Skip to Content

 • Pay more than once per month: Always pay more than the minimum, and consider making multiple payments per month to reduce your average daily balance and interest charges.
 Dividing one payment into two can reduce your interest expense even when you pay the same total.

-"If you have balances on multiple credit cards, it might be worth paying a balance transfer fee to move all your balances to the card with the lowest interest rate to minimize your interest accrual," says Emily Thompson, Editor at The Points Guy.
+According to Emily Thompson, a credit card expert and Editor at The Points Guy, you can actively lower your interest charges: "If you have balances on multiple credit cards, it might be worth paying a balance transfer fee to move all your balances to the card with the lowest interest rate to minimize your interest accrual."

 Bottom Line